-- Ask the children to share their highs and lows (the best and worst things that happened to them either today or from the past week). - Ask the children to take turns sharing how they're feeling today using the "How Are You Feeling?" chart (from the CKC Games Bag). - Open a discussion with the question, "How many loaves of bread do you think it would take to feed 500 people?
-1,000?
-5,000?"
+- Ask the children to share their highs and lows (the best and worst things that happened to them either today or from the past week.) - Ask the children to take turns sharing how they're feeling today using the "How Are You Feeling?" chart (from the CKC Games Bag). - Open a discussion with a series of Would you rather? questions: - Would you rather eat cake or ice cream?